ananejd/GH-recipes/README.md

 locate the individual recipe the user wants to edit and pre-fill the form for the user.
 After the user has made the necessary changes they submit the form and MongoDB's update() method to update the recipe.

-#### Delete Recipe

-Each recipe has a 'Delete Recipe' button found at the bottom of the page.
-Once clicked it uses the remove() mongoDB method.

 ## Technologies Used